Do you find yourself holding back from launching your coaching program because you can't come up with the right name?

 And then there's the third group.
 They use the principles outlined in this article to construct a name that's both clear and catchy.
 When ideal clients come across your program name, the words pop off the page and trigger an “AHA—THAT’S what I need!” in your ideal client’s mind.

 As a coach, you’ve got what it takes to help your clients.
-But you’ll never get the chance to if your program name doesn’t draw them in so here are 3 tips for choosing the perfect program name.
+But you’ll never get the chance to if your coaching name doesn’t draw them in so here are 3 tips for choosing the perfect name for your program.

 1. People Remember Name By SOUND, Not By Sight